ilengleng/EmailProvider/README.md

 Build
 --------------
   - Clone this package
+  - Configure */EmailProvider/src/main/resources/services.properties*:
   - This project uses two email service providers: [Mailgun] and [Mandrill].
 Both of then require register and obtain api keys.
 Please read the doc of two services to get a api key for both of them.
-Once you have the api keys, please refer to file */EmailProvider/src/main/resources/services.properties*, and put api keys there.
+Please put the api keys at this file
+  - The property key emailprovider should be either "mailgun" or "mandrill", which is the defualt eamil provider.
   - In the folder */EmailProvider*, run:
 ```sh
   mvn package